hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

 Next to the layer name there are four icons buttons that control common properties of the layer:

-.. _bpy.types.GreasePencilLayer.use_masks:

 Use Mask (mask icon)
-   Toggle the affect of :doc:`Masks </grease_pencil/properties/masks>` on the layer.
+   Toggle the affect of :ref:`Masks <bpy.types.GreasePencilLayer.use_masks>` on the layer.

 .. _bpy.types.GreasePencilLayer.use_onion_skinning: